Commission only for success!

 There are few things more frustrating than a delayed flight – especially if the delay is caused by the airline, and other flights are leaving on time.
 Fortunately, the EU introduced regulations that protect your rights as a passenger.

-Did you know that you might be entitled to up to 600 Euros in compensation for your delayed or cancelled flight?
+Did you know that you might be entitled to compensation for your delayed or cancelled flight?
 If you travelled recently on Wizz Air and you encountered flight delays, overbooking, or a cancelled flight, checking to see if you are entitled to compensation is easy.

 Help If Your Flight With Wizz Air Has Been Canceled Or Delayed

 If you do have a valid claim, the experts at refund.me can take care of pursuing the delay or cancellation compensation claim with the airline, and even taking them to court on your behalf.
-We work on a “No Win, No Fee” principle, and our low commission of 25 percent of the flight delay compensation payout means that you have nothing to lose.
+We work on a “No Win, No Fee” principle, and our commission of 29,75% (= 25% success fee plus VAT) of the flight delay compensation payout means that you have nothing to lose.

 If you are unsure whether you are entitled to compensation for a delayed, cancelled or overbooked flight, enter your details into our claim calculator, and we’ll take it from there.